Are you looking for Artificial Intelligence Interview Questions? If yes then start here.

 Answer: The most important types of artificial neural networks are –

 - Feedforward neural network – the simplest type, where data passes through different input nodes until it reaches the output node.
-Data can move only in forward (single) direction and can consist of multiple hidden layers.
+Data can move only in a forward (single) direction and can consist of multiple hidden layers.
 They are used in AO technologies like computer vision and face recognition.

 - Radial basis function neural network – this function (radial basis) calculates the relative distance between the center and a point.
 These NN’s have two layers and are widely applied for power restoration systems to resume power as soon as possible.